-The faculty member should document leadership active and ongoing participation and clear leadership in teaching, mentoring or training a mixture of high-, mediumand low-level learners in the research environment (e.g. research fellows, clinical fellows, residents, postdocs, visiting faculty, junior faculty, or senior faculty).
+The faculty member should document leadership active and ongoing participation and clear leadership in teaching, mentoring or training a mixture of high-, medium- and low-level learners in the research environment (e.g. research fellows, clinical fellows, residents, postdocs, visiting faculty, junior faculty, or senior faculty).

 In addition, at least two of the following achievements_will be documented: publication in a refereed journal on research mentoring; awards from residents or medical students directly related to the mentoring relationship of the candidate; peer teaching beyond the institution at regional, state, or national professional meetings; serving as principal investigator for a training or mentoring grant focused on the development of researchers including junior faculty.
+Please refer to the teaching section in appendix A.